Dynamics of Ostrowski skew-product: I. Limit laws and Hausdorff dimensions: Introduction

-which is almost similar to $\Lc_{s,w}$ but will act on the function space with an additional index $i$ for the modified partition $\{ \Delta_i \}_{i \in \{0,1\}}$.
+The generalised transfer operator is almost similar to $\Lc_{s,w}$ but it will act on the function space with an additional index $i$ for the modified partition $\{ \Delta_i \}_{i \in \{0,1\}}$.
 More precisely, we consider locally holomorphic functions described in terms of the space of ``pairs'' of functions that are holomorphic on $\Omega \subseteq \Cb^2$, where $\Omega $ is a bounded domain on which the inverse branches of the Ostrowski map can be analytically continued, defined as follows: